EmmanuelOga/simple-ec2-infra/README.md

 4. Open load-balancer url from the CDK output, you should see the application running.

+NOTE: the repo just sets up HTTP, so make sure to load http and not https for the url on your browser.

 ## How to SSH into the EC2 instance/s

 We can connect to the machine/s without opening port 22, through AWS Systems Manager agent.
 See https://cloudonaut.io/connect-to-your-ec2-instance-using-ssh-the-modern-way/ for more information.